nabeelvalley/website/static/content/blog/staging/automate-anything-with-actions.md

 main()
 ```

-Now that we've written the functionality for our action we'll want to actually turn it into an action
+Now that we've written the functionality for our action we'll want to turn it into an action

 # Configure the Action Metadata

-In order for GitHub to recognise our code as an action, we need to create an `action.yml` file that contains a description of our action.
+For GitHub to recognise our code as an action, we need to create an `action.yml` file that contains a description of our action.
 Our `action.yml` file needs to have the following information:

 - `name` for our action
 - `description` of the action itself